Bloggios/bloggios-mail-service/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built using Java 17 and Spring Boot, the mail is central to all notification functions using mail within a system, ensuring scalability and enhancing user experience through various features.
+Bloggios Mail Service, constructed with Java 17, Spring Boot, Java Mail, and Kafka, facilitates seamless email notifications in HTML format using Thymeleaf.
+This robust combination allows for efficient handling of email functionalities, ensuring reliable delivery of messages.
+Leveraging Kafka enables asynchronous processing, enhancing performance and scalability.
+With its integration of Thymeleaf, personalized and visually appealing email templates can be effortlessly created and dispatched.
+Bloggios Mail Service simplifies the process of sending dynamic email notifications, making it an indispensable tool for various applications and businesses.

 ## Key Features

-- **Consuming Kafka Events**: Automatically sending mail as soon as receiving any event from Kafka.
+- **HTML Email Support:** Enables sending of visually rich HTML-formatted emails.
-- **Sending HTML Mails**: Sending mails in more user friendly Interface with Thymeleaf.
+- **Thymeleaf Integration:** Utilizes Thymeleaf for easy creation of dynamic and personalized email templates.
-- **Persisting Mail Records**: Persisting each and every record of mails in Postgres Database
+- **Asynchronous Processing with Kafka:** Enhances performance by leveraging Kafka for asynchronous message processing.
-- **OTP Management**: Handles the generation and validation of one-time passwords for 2FA or account recovery, adding an extra layer of security.
+- **Java Mail API:** Integrates Java Mail API for reliable and efficient email handling.

 Join our newly active Discord community for support, bug reporting, and feature requests.
 Here, we strive to address every issue, and developers and testers can collaborate and assist each other effectively.

 <a href="https://discord.gg/sEerF8HuKC" target="_blank">
 <img src="https://img.shields.io/badge/-Join_our_Community-4258ff?style=for-the-badge&logoColor=white&logo=discord&color=5865F2" alt="Discord" />